 Fish tacos are a staple among California surfers but are often beer-battered and fried.
 Kerry Simon's healthier, grilled version enriches the guacamole with low-fat sour cream.

-- 1 small head of napa cabbage, shredded (4 cups)
+1 head of napa cabbage, shredded (4 cups)